-She earned her Master of Public Health degree in cancer epidemiology at The George Washington University School of Public Health.
+She earned her Master of Public Health degree in epidemiology at The George Washington University School of Public Health.
 She then earned a Doctor of Philosophy degree in behavioral and community health at the University of Maryland School of Public Health.

 Dr. Wesley’s research interests include